• 866-376-2463

 Why Should I Upgrade to a Heat Pump Water Heater?

 Tens of thousands of Mainers own heat pump water heaters.
-They’re popular because they produce lots of hot water, dehumidify, and can save more than $5,000 over their 10-year life.* Efficiency Maine offers a $950 incentive on heat pump water heaters for Mainers of any income and a free heat pump water heater, including installation, to eligible low-income Mainers.** By using Efficiency Maine’s $950 instant discount, homeowners can pay as little as $449 for a heat pump water heater.
+They’re popular because they produce lots of hot water, dehumidify, and can save more than $5,000 over their 10-year life.* Efficiency Maine offers an incentive on heat pump water heaters for Mainers of any income and a free heat pump water heater, including installation, to eligible low-income Mainers.** By using Efficiency Maine’s $950 instant discount, homeowners can pay as little for a heat pump water heater as they might for a traditional electric resistance water heater.

 Homeowners across the state are upgrading to heat pump water heaters for their comfort and energy savings.
 According to Phil B., a homeowner in Falmouth, he has “plenty of water and [is] saving hundreds of dollars a year” since upgrading to a heat pump water heater.